 When the seeds absorb enough liquid, the outer layer creates a gelatinous film around the seed, so you can drink it effortlessly.
 The seeds themselves have a grassy flavor if you crunch them open, but the jellylike coating keeps the seed intact, preventing the hydrated seeds from imparting any flavor to your beverage.

-- 12 ounces cold, fresh drinking water
+12 ounces cold, fresh drinking water

-- 2 teaspoons sugar or sweetener of choice
+2 teaspoons sugar, or sweetener of choice

-- 1 teaspoon fresh chia seed
+1 teaspoon chia seed

-To get the most juice out of a lemon, before cutting it roll the whole lemon back and forth on the counter while pressing down firmly.
+- To get the most juice out of a lemon, before cutting it roll the whole lemon back and forth on the counter while pressing down firmly.
 Rolling like this for about 10 seconds will help loosen up the juices inside.

-Fresh chia seeds will float throughout the liquid, while older ones tend to sink to the bottom.
+- Fresh chia seeds will float throughout the liquid, while older ones tend to sink to the bottom.
 It is fine if they sink, but you will just need to stir them up a bit to keep them evenly dispersed.

-If you would like to make a pitcher of chia fresca, simply increase the ingredients to 48 ounces cold, fresh drinking water, 4 large lemons, 1/4 cup sugar or sweetener of choice, and 2 tablespoons fresh chia seed.
+- If you would like to make a pitcher of chia fresca, simply increase the ingredients to 48 ounces cold, fresh drinking water, 4 large lemons, 1/4 cup sugar or sweetener of choice, and 2 tablespoons fresh chia seed.
 Follow the directions for making one glass, adding ice if you prefer.
 Garnish with whole mint leaves, if desired.
 Mint is very strong and can be overpowering, so it's best to add it just before serving.

 - If using granulated sugar or piloncillo (Mexican raw, pure cane sugar), you may want to dissolve it in boiling water first to make a simple syrup—otherwise, it will take a while for it to dissolve in the cold water.
 Other sweeteners can be used, such as Natural Stevia drops, Equal, or Splenda; start with a small amount and add more to taste.